AxonIQ/reference-guide/axon-framework/axon-framework-commands/command-handlers.md

 > **Routing in a distributed environment**
 >
-> Regardless of the type of command, as soon as you are distributing your application (through for example Axon Server), it is recommended to specify a routing key on the command.
+> Regardless of the type of command, as soon as you start distributing your application (through Axon Server, for example), it is recommended to specify a routing key on the command.
-> The `@TargetAggregateIdentifier` doubles as such, but in absence of a field worthy of the annotation, the `@RoutingKey` annotation should be added to ensure the command can be routed.
+> This is the job of the `@TargetAggregateIdentifier`, but in absence of a field worthy of the annotation, the `@RoutingKey` annotation should be added to ensure the command can be routed.
 >
-> If neither of these annotations suffices for your use case, a different `RoutingStrategy` can be configured, as is further specified in the [Routing Strategy](infrastructure.md#routing-strategy) section.
+> If neither annotation works for your use case, a different `RoutingStrategy` can be configured, as is explained in the [Routing Strategy](infrastructure.md#routing-strategy) section.

 Taking the `GiftCard` Aggregate as an example, we can identify two Command Handlers on the Aggregate: